Judith Campisi

-Judith Campisi is an American biochemist and cell biologist.
-She is a professor of biogerontology at the Buck Institute for Research on Aging.
-She is also a member of the SENS Research Foundation Advisory Board and an adviser at the Lifeboat Foundation.
-She is co-editor in chief of the Aging Journal, together with Mikhail Blagosklonny and David Sinclair, and founder of the pharmaceutical company Unity Biotechnology.
+Judith Campisi (March 12, 1948 – January 19, 2024) was an American biochemist and cell biologist.
+She was a professor of biogerontology at the Buck Institute for Research on Aging.
+She was also a member of the SENS Research Foundation Advisory Board and an adviser at the Lifeboat Foundation.
+She was co-editor in chief of the Aging Journal, together with Mikhail Blagosklonny and David Sinclair, and founder of the pharmaceutical company Unity Biotechnology.
 She is listed in Who's Who in Gerontology.

-She is widely known for her research on how senescent cells influence aging and cancer — in particular the Senescence Associated Secretory Phenotype (SASP).
+She was widely known for her research on how senescent cells influence aging and cancer — in particular the Senescence Associated Secretory Phenotype (SASP).

 Career

-Campisi got her B.A. in Chemistry in 1974 and Ph.D. in Biochemistry in 1979 from the State University of New York at Stony Brook and completed her postdoctoral training at the Harvard Medical School in 1982.
+Campisi was born on March 12, 1948.
+She got her B.A. in chemistry in 1974 and Ph.D. in biochemistry in 1979 (under mentor Carl Scandella) from the State University of New York at Stony Brook and completed her postdoctoral training at the Harvard Medical School in 1982.
 She initially joined the Boston University Medical School, and moved onto the Lawrence Berkeley National Laboratory as a Senior Scientist in 1991.
 She then moved to the Buck Institute in 2002.